mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 ### Miscellaneous options that we thought about
 - Using a postgres or redis server to store data.
 This would mean another server to maintain and coordinate maintenance downtime.
 - Using a sqlite (or similar) file to store data.
 This doesn't work well in a scalable solution that will have multiple pods and threads running.
+- Using a queue (kafka, pub/sub, etc) but only as the DLQ and not as a work queue.
+There is a chance for data to be processed out of order with this approach if events come in too quickly.

 ## Links